TABLE OF CONTENTS

 Asserts whether visual (non-textual) elements are correct given the document type.

-What to do when you receive a rejected anti-tampering result
+What to consider when you receive a REJECTED result

 Depending on the reason, and your risk appetite you may decide to reject the user, or manually review and override the result.